 - Carol Storer, Director of the Legal Aid Practitioners Group

-Awards will be given to recognise the quality and impact of pro bono legal work and the judges will consider applications in the following categories:
+Awards will be given to recognise quality, commitment, contribution and impact of pro bono legal work.
+To reflect and capture the breadth, variety and scope of pro bono, the judges will consider nominations in the following categories:

 - Most effective pro bono partnership.